The ESRC Festival of Social Science is a celebration of the social sciences.

-It is a key element of the ESRC's science in society strategy and its commitment to promoting awareness of UK social science research to new audiences.
+It is a key element of our commitment to promote awareness of UK social science research to new audiences.

 You may be surprised at just how relevant the Festival's events are to society today.
 Social science research makes a difference.
 Discover how it shapes public policy and contributes to making the economy more competitive, as well as giving people a better understanding of 21st century society.
 From big ideas to the most detailed observations, social science affects us all everyday - at work, in school, when raising children, within our communities, and even at the national level.

-Everyone - from school children to politicians - can take part in and hear about social science research in the Festival's many engaging events.
+Everyone - from school children to politicians - can take part in, and hear about, social science research at the Festival's many engaging events.

 This celebration of the social sciences takes place across the UK - via public debates, conferences, workshops, interactive seminars, film screenings, virtual exhibitions and much more.
-2018 will be the 16th Festival of Social Science and each year the Festival has gone from strength to strength.
+2019 will be the seventeenth Festival of Social Science and each year the Festival has gone from strength to strength.

 Purpose of the Festival

-The Festival is designed to promote and increase awareness of social sciences and ESRC's research, enable social scientists to engage with non-academics and increase awareness of the contributions the social sciences make to the wellbeing and the economy of the UK society.
+The Festival is designed to promote and increase awareness of social science and ESRC-funded research, enable social scientists to engage with non-academics and increase awareness of the contributions the social sciences make to the wellbeing and the economy of UK society.
 Events which are aimed primarily at academic audiences are not eligible to be part of the Festival or to receive sponsorship.

 Each year the Festival:

-- has an even geographical spread of activities across the UK
+- has a geographical spread of activities across the UK

 - continues to increase the number events focused on engaging the public and young people with social science research

-- maintains a portfolio of events targeted towards business, policymakers and the third sector.
+- includes events targeted at businesses, policymakers and the third sector.